fbpx

 VALUES & APPROACH

-Our policy and advocacy practice at Breakthrough is driven by a core belief: youth and practitioners, the individuals who are navigating and are being personally impacted by inequitable educational policies, should be the leading voices in the construction and reform of those very policies.
-With more than 2,000 Breakthrough students and families, alongside staff, educators, and school partners, we have a grounded understanding of the challenges and
+Our policy and advocacy practice at Breakthrough is driven by a core belief: youth, families, and educators, the individuals who are navigating and being personally impacted by inequitable educational policies, should be the leading voices in the construction and reform of those policies.
+With nearly 3,500 Breakthrough students and families, as well as hundreds of educators at Breakthrough and at our partner schools, we have a grounded understanding of the challenges and opportunities to improve access and success in postsecondary education.
+Together, we can ensure that the best ideas are heard and valued by education and government institutions.

 ADVOCACY ACTIONS